-In the event of a conflict between this policy and federal and state law, federal and state law shall control.
-In the event that there is a conflict between these policies and an applicable CBA, the CBA will take precedence.
+In the event of a conflict between this policy and federal and state law, federal and state law shall take precedence.

-Institutional employees accused of violations of academic misconduct may consult with a Union Representative to seek advice and may bring a Union Representative to interviews or meetings pertaining to the investigation.
+Lincoln University employees accused of violations of academic misconduct may consult with an appropriate legal counsel or advisor, and may bring him/her to interviews or meetings pertaining to the investigation.